 The Bottlenose Dolphin is perhaps one of the most well known cetaceans, because of its widespread appearances on TV (such as in “Flipper”) and in marine parks.
 Bottlenose Dolphins are relatively robust with an unusually short and stubby beak, hence the name “bottlenose”.
 Colour varies considerably from light grey to slate grey on the upper body, with lighter sides and a pale to pinkish grey on the belly.
 The dorsal fin is high and curved and located near the middle of the back.
 The flukes are broad and curved with a deep median notch.
 The flippers are of moderate length and pointed.
 The bottlenose dolphin (like the beluga) has more flexibility in its neck than other oceanic dolphins, because five of its seven neck vertebrae are not fused together as in the other oceanic dolphins.

 Common bottlenose dolphin (~3m) short rostrum, no speckling

 Indo-Pacific bottlenose dolphin (~2m) long rostrum, ventral speckling with age

 Bottlenose Dolphins are found in the coastal waters right around Australia and in parts of New Zealand.

 Bottlenose dolphins breed every 4-5 years.
 Gestation lasts 12 months.
 Sexual maturity is reached around 10 years of age.
 Calves are weaned around 4 years of age.
 In some populations, adult males form alliances of 2-3 males to cooperate in consorting a cycling female.

 My great thanks to

 Professor Janet Mann – Professor of Biology and Psychology

-Vivienne Foroughirad – Research Associate
+and Vivienne Foroughirad – Research Associate

 Department of Biology – Georgetown University USA